 I use windows, you might use a mac.
 That doesn’t make you a bad person…just weird.
 But, we still need a printer that will connect to whatever you choose to hook it up to!
 We’ve talked to several different eCommerce sellers who have had troubles hooking up their printer to Windows 8, but the majority of printers seem ready to go right out of the box.

 THE 5 PRINTERS WE HAVE USED:

 During the time we’ve been selling on eBay, we’ve personally owned 3 printers and had the chance to use two others.
 Since you’re probably not interested in the bottom half of the list, here is a quick synopsis of the three that we’re not going to fully review:

 - Zebra GK420D.
 Seth used this printer briefly during a college warehouse job.
-Excellent printer, but too expensive for our tastes.
+Good printer, but too expensive for our tastes.
 There are cheaper options that can do the job better.

 - DYMO LabelWriter 4XL.
 For some reason, this is one of the most common printers found in the homes of small business owners.
-However – it is not super durable, pretty much everyone we’ve talked to has issues with it, and if you use anything besides their super expensive DYMO brand labels, it voids your warranty.
+However – it is not super durable, pretty much every one we’ve talked to has had issues with it, and if you use anything besides their super expensive DYMO brand labels, it voids your warranty.

 - DYMO LabelWriter 450 Turbo.
 We actually still use this printer.
 It’s our dedicated Amazon FBA printer and we keep it full of the smaller labels required.
 I don’t love it, but it’s small, cheap, and does the job.